airvlab/cathsim/docs/_docs/01-introduction.md

   <img src="{{ site.baseurl }}/assets/images/cathsim_overview.jpg" width="80%" alt="Low Tort Aorta">
 </div>

 CathSim is developed using the Mujoco physics engine, providing a versatile platform for both research and training in robot-assisted endovascular intervention.
-The simulator is designed to support multiple advanced functionalities, including autonomous catheterization using machine learning, data generation.
-In addition, CathSim serves as a valuable tool for medical training, allowing practitioners to practice and refine their skills in a controlled, simulated environment via AR/VR devices.
+The simulator is designed to support autonomous catheterization, data generation, and medical training via AR/VR devices.

 ## Architecture